-- Optional: Analytics consultant ($50/hr – $100/hr) — to help measure attribution of the content marketing efforts
+- (Optional) Analytics consultant ($50–100/hr): To help measure attribution of your content marketing efforts.

-- Optional: Promotion person or promotion budget for paid if it’s not in the content marketing manager’s skill set ($1000-$3000/month) — to help drive traffic to the articles produced
+- (Optional) Promotion person/promotion budget for paid if it’s not in the content marketing manager’s skill set ($1k–3k/month): To help drive traffic to the articles produced.

-If we added up all the costs of the team to make a content marketing operation successful — you’re looking at on the low end around $100k a year just for the content marketing manager and writers (cost of pieces), and even that is not including benefits, healthcare, etc. Then, on the high end, with many of the bullets above, you’re looking at around $300k-$500k a year.
+If we added up all the costs of the team to make a content marketing operation successful — on the low end, you’re looking at around $100k per year just for the content marketing manager and writers (cost of pieces), and even that is not including benefits, healthcare, etc. Then, on the high end, with many of the bullets mentioned above, you’re looking at around $300k–500k per year.

 At first, when we listed out all these responsibilities, I had a flashback to how hard it was to build this in my previous companies and flat out said no. I told Devesh it’s just too much work and people don’t understand that and their expectations won’t be realistic.
 Devesh said “Ok, but at some price, it’s worth it.
 What’s that price?”